In order to receive the latest updates and other important information, be sure that you join

 Depending on the update type:

-- Backend fix only: Usually just do
+Backend fix only: Usually just do /stargate reset.

-- Code update: Rez the provided update orb near your Stargate and click it.
-It will update automatically, then
+Code update: Rez the provided update orb near your Stargate and click it.

 self-delete.

-- Full model update: Rez the update orb; it will replace the entire gate model and transfer settings for you.
+Full model update: Rez the update orb; it will replace the entire gate model and transfer settings for you.

 Section 7 - Troubleshooting